Pervasive AI for IoT applications: A Survey on Resource-efficient Distributed Artificial Intelligence: Pervasive Inference

 \subsubsection{Computation models}

 Various parameters play a critical role to model the computational tasks of different segments of the DNN network including latency, generality, scalability and context awareness.
 In this subsection, we describe the computation models of two popular splitting strategies adopted in the literature, which are the per-layer and per-segment splitting.
-These models are presented after introducing some definitions. \paragraph{Overview and definitions}\mbox{}\\ \textbf{ Binary offloading}: Relatively simple or highly complex tasks that cannot be divided into sub-tasks and have to be computed as a whole either locally at the source devices or sent to the remote servers because of resource constraints, are called binary offloading tasks.
+These models are presented after introducing some definitions. \paragraph{Overview and definitions}\mbox{}\\ \textbf{ Binary offloading}: Relatively simple or highly complex tasks that cannot be divided into sub-tasks and have to be computed as a whole, either locally at the source devices or sent to the remote servers because of resource constraints, are called binary offloading tasks.
 These tasks can be denoted by the three-tuple notation $T(K,\tau, c)$.
 This commonly used notation illustrates the size of the data to be classified presented by $K$ and the constraint $\tau$ (e.g., completion deadline, the maximum energy, or the required accuracy).
-The computational load to execute the input data of the DNN task is modeled as a variable $c$, defined as the number of multiplications per second \cite{b3}.
-Using these parameters not only depicts the key proprieties of the AI application, such as the memory and computation requirements, but also allows a better evaluation of the energy consumption performance, accuracy and classification latency.
+The computational load to execute the input data of the DNN task is modeled as a variable $c$, typically defined as the number of multiplications per second \cite{b3}.
 Although binary offloading has been widely studied in the literature, we note that it is out of the scope of this survey covering the pervasivity and distribution of AI tasks.

 \textbf{ Partial offloading}: In practice, DNN classification is composed of multiple subtasks (e.g., layers execution, multiplication tasks, and feature maps creation), which allows to implement fine-grained (partial) computations.
 More specifically, the AI task can be split into two or more segments, where the first one can be computed at the source device and the others are offloaded to pervasive participants (either remote servers or neighboring devices).